Nana could strike Belize as hurricane while Omar pulls away from East Coast

 Nana

-Tropical Storm Nana developed quickly on Tuesday, surprising meteorologist who had presumed the nascent storm was weaker.
+Tropical Storm Nana developed quickly on Tuesday, surprising meteorologists who had presumed the nascent storm was weaker.
 A morning scatterometer satellite pass, which derives winds based on the motion of clouds and ocean waves, had indicated the wannabe storm had no closed circulation and was rather disorganized.
-But a Hurricane Hunters aircraft just a few hours later found tropical storm force winds and even a tiny eye, showing that Nana had come together at a rapid rate.
+But a Hurricane Hunters aircraft just a few hours later found tropical-storm-force winds and even a tiny eye, showing that Nana had come together at a rapid rate.

 Because Nana is small, it’s susceptible to pulses up and down in intensity.
 That likely led to its speedy consolidation, but also contributed to a brief faltering early Wednesday when Hurricane Hunter meteorologists reported the eyewall and eye had disappeared.

-Maximum sustained winds were estimated at 60 mph on Wednesday morning, when Nana was around 240 miles east of Belize City, Belize.
+Maximum sustained winds were estimated at 60 mph on Wednesday morning, when Nana was around 240 miles east of Belize City.
 The National Hurricane Center is forecasting Nana to continue churning west, making landfall in Belize very early Thursday morning.

 A storm surge of 3 to 5 feet above normally dry land is possible, along with strong winds and heavy rainfall in portions of Belize, northern Honduras, coastal Guatemala, and southeastern Quintana Roo, Mexico.
 A widespread 3 to 5 inches of rain, with lesser amounts to the northeast, is possible near where Nana’s center makes landfall in Belize.
-A few 6 to 8 inch amounts can’t be ruled out.
+A few 6- to 8-inch amounts can’t be ruled out.

 Omar